Dropdown

 </nav>Accessibility

-To ensure accessibility feature, the component will inject aria-expanded to the trigger element.
-This allow the user to know if the collapse is expanded or not.
-The user also knows what element it refer thanks to the aria-controls attribute.
+To ensure accessibility features, the component will inject aria-expanded to the trigger element.
+This allows the user to know if the dropdown is expanded or not.
+The user also knows what element it refers to thanks to the aria-controls attribute.

 If you are using the menu type, it will inject role attributes on the <ul>, <li> and <a> elements.